eabglobal/minik/README.rst

 .. image:: assets/minik.png

-Time to move on from our ASGI based frameworks.
 Using AWS lambda functions and API Gateway, minik will serve as the framework that facilitates development in the serverless space.

 Installing
 **********